 Domain squatting or cybersquatting is the term used for someone who registers a domain that infringes on another’s intellectual property or trademark.
 Some squatters attempt to sell the names back to rightful owners for a profit.
 Others use them to deceive web searchers and send them to a website they were not intending to visit.

 Over the years, many celebrities have recaptured their own names that were being used as domain names.
 In most cases, the registrant (the cyber squatter) was attempting to profit on the celebrity’s fame.

 But what if you’re not famous (or famous enough) to argue that your own name is a trademarked term?

-Sorry, this resource is available only to
+This resource is available to members.